 Grip Size

-Grip size — undersize, standard, midsize, or oversize — is fit to hand size and can also be used to quiet an overactive release: a slightly larger grip tends to reduce excess hand action through impact.
+Grip size.
+This means undersize, standard, midsize, or oversize.
+This means is fit to hand size and can also be used to quiet an overactive release.
+This means a slightly larger grip tends to reduce excess hand action through impact.

-Grip size refers to the diameter of the handle a golfer holds, typically categorized as undersize, standard, midsize, and oversize (also called jumbo), with the correct fit determined primarily by glove size and hand measurement, but also adjustable to influence how actively the hands work during the swing.
-A grip that is too small for a golfer's hands can encourage the hands to work too actively or independently, since there isn't enough surface area to hold the club securely without extra hand rotation; a grip that is too large can restrict the natural wrist hinge and release some golfers rely on for speed and shot-shaping.
+Grip size refers to the diameter of the handle a golfer holds, typically categorized as undersize, standard, midsize, and oversize (also called jumbo), with the correct fit determined primarily by glove size and hand measurement.
+But also adjustable to influence how actively the hands work during the swing.
+A grip that is too small for a golfer's hands can encourage the hands to work too actively or on its own, since there isn't enough surface area to hold the club securely without extra hand rotation.
+A grip that is too large can restrict the natural wrist hinge and release some golfers rely on for speed and shot-shaping.

 Beyond basic hand-size fitting, grip size is a legitimate, low-cost tool for addressing specific swing tendencies.
-A golfer who fights a hook from an overactive, flipping release often benefits from a slightly larger grip, which physically quiets excess hand rotation through impact without requiring a swing change.
-Conversely, a golfer who needs more hand action to square the face — perhaps someone who tends to leave the face open — may do better with a grip on the smaller end of their fitted range.
+A golfer who fights a hook from an overactive, flipping release often benefits from a slightly larger grip.
+This physically quiets excess hand rotation through impact without requiring a swing change.
+Conversely, a golfer who needs more hand action to square the face.
+This means perhaps someone who tends to leave the face open.
+This means may do better with a grip on the smaller end of their fitted range.

 Example

-A player who chronically hooks the ball with an overactive release adds two wraps of build-up tape under their grips, and the slightly larger diameter quiets the excess hand rotation enough to straighten their ball flight.
+A player who chronically hooks the ball with an overactive release adds two wraps of build-up tape under their grips.
+The slightly larger diameter quiets the excess hand rotation enough to straighten their ball flight.

 Why it matters

-Grip size is one of the cheapest, fastest equipment adjustments available, and it can directly influence how actively the hands work through impact, making it a legitimate tool for shaping ball flight tendencies.
+Grip size is one of the cheapest, fastest equipment adjustments available.
+It can directly influence how actively the hands work through impact.
+This makes it a legitimate tool for shaping ball flight tendencies.

 Common mistakes